 Going to work abroad without telling them

 Not notifying them of a change in personal circumstances, including getting married

 Not notifying them that you’ve become self-employed.

-In this case, it’s worth keeping in mind that your student loan repayments will no longer be deducted automatically.
+If you become self-employed, it’s worth keeping in mind that your student loan repayments will no longer be deducted automatically.
 You’ll need to start accounting for repayments in your self-assessment tax return and paying them to HMRC together with your tax bill and national insurance contributions.